 Fairtrade Group

-Cumbernauld Trinity supports Fair Trade where possible and provides a mini-stall of ethically-traded items on the last Sunday of each month (excluding July and December) after worship, both at the Village Church and at Café Church in the St Mungo’s Hub.
+Cumbernauld Trinity supports Fair Trade where possible and provides a mini-stall of ethically-traded items on the last Sunday of each month (excluding July and December) after worship, both at the Village Church and at Café Church.

 We serve Fairtrade teas, coffees and home-baking at our services and hope people will stay to browse at the stall and perhaps buy something that takes their fancy.